-With WordPress, you have to budget in your hosting plan, the price of your website theme, and the price of additional plugins.
-This means you could pay as little as $4 a month if you do it on the cheap and don’t care about hosting speed, but your website could also turn into a real money pit if you want it to display every feature in the world.
-We generally recommend Siteground’s hosting, which starts at $3.95/month (first year) and then increases to $11.95 per month.
+With WordPress, you have to budget in your web hosting plan, the price of your website theme, and the price of additional plugins.
+You could pay as little as $4 a month if you host your WordPress website on the cheap and don’t care about speed, but your website could also turn into a real money pit if you want it to display every feature in the world.

-Winner: Squarespace’s premium prices make WordPress the more affordable option here, provided that you can find decently-priced hosting, and don’t need a huge amount of extra features.
-That takes the score to 5:3.
+Winner: Squarespace’s premium prices make WordPress the more affordable option here, provided that you can find decently priced hosting, and don’t need a huge amount of extra features.

 System Migration: will they let me go?